Common weeds and their scientific names with pictures in Nigeria

 What is the botanical name of Carpet grass?

-Learning about the common weeds and their scientific names with pictures in Nigeria is necessary for all farmers.
+All farmers must learn about the common weeds and their scientific names with pictures in Nigeria.
 This information is useful in coming up with weed management strategies.

 READ ALSO: Advantages and disadvantages of integrated farming system